 The Local Cuisine (Emirati Cuisine)

 The food of Dubai is Emirati a blend of Middle Eastern and Asian cuisines.
-However Levantine presides in Dubai and you will never be far from sharwamas, grills and flatbreads as well as the popular chickpea dishes like falafel and hummus.
+However Levantine presides in Dubai and you will never be far from sharwamas, grills and flatbreads as well as the popular chickpea dishes like falafel and hummus (although not so much in Dubai during Ramadan).
 Also keep a nose out for local stews and if you can find it camel.
 While camel is traditionally reserved on special occasions you can still find it on the odd menu (camel stew pictured below).

 The Shiny Bits